One Hour One Life: Branding controversy

 In August 2018, Dual Decade created a mobile port of the game, originally titled One Hour One Life for Mobile, using the One Hour One Life source code which Rohrer initially agreed was fine.

 In March 2019, Rohrer publicly expressed frustration with Dual Decade's port.
 He worried their use of the same name could have potentially misled buyers into thinking it was a product made by him, even though they had labeled it an unofficial port in the descriptions of both the English and Chinese versions, and stated on their forums which of his updates they were porting over to their version.
 Rohrer eventually wrote a post titled Open Letter to the Mobile Developers on the One Hour One Life forums.
 He cited at least one reviewer of the mobile game who was not aware the port was not directly contributed by Rohrer.
 He also cited an email of a Chinese player who thought Dual Decade was stealing his game, but ultimately, the wording only stated it was the Chinese adaption created by Dual Decade.
 Dual Decade expressed concerns that the game would not do well if it was labeled as unofficial.
 Jason Rohrer asked Dual Decade to state that the game was an "unofficial adaptation", which they did in the English version of the game, but not in the Chinese version.
 In response, a spokesperson from Dual Decade cited their rights to use the work and name, as Rohrer had placed it in the public domain, and attempted to negotiate with Rohrer.

 As a result of the public dispute, Dual Decade agreed to hard-fork the game, changing the graphics and title, and continuing development independently of Rohrer.
 The name of the mobile port was changed to You Are Hope on 22 March 2019.

 Two Hours One Life

-A fork of this open source game.
+Two Hours One Life is an open-source fork of the original game.
+Unlike in the original game, the player's life lasts a maximum of 2 hours (or 120 in-game years).
+There are also new items, mechanics and balancing changes, which are decided by the game's community.